-For decades, blood pressure instability has silently debilitated people with spinal cord injuries—78% of those with cervical injuries experience dangerous drops when sitting upright, yet only 28% receive treatment that actually works.
-ONWARD Medical just enrolled the first participant in a pivotal trial testing whether an implanted spinal cord stimulator can solve this problem by restoring the autonomic signals that paralysis disrupts.
+Blood pressure instability has long burdened people with spinal cord injuries.
+Among those with cervical injuries, 78% experience dangerous drops when sitting upright, yet only 28% receive effective treatment.
+ONWARD Medical just enrolled the first participant in a trial testing whether an implanted spinal cord stimulator can restore the autonomic signals that paralysis disrupts.

-The Empower BP trial represents a new frontier for spinal cord stimulation technology.
-While epidural stimulators have already enabled paralyzed individuals to walk again in research settings, this study targets a less visible but equally life-limiting consequence of spinal cord injury: the inability to maintain stable blood pressure during everyday activities like sitting, eating, or physical therapy.
+The Empower BP trial applies spinal cord stimulation technology to a new problem.
+While epidural stimulators have already enabled paralyzed individuals to walk again in research settings, this study targets a less visible but serious consequence of spinal cord injury: the inability to maintain stable blood pressure during everyday activities like sitting, eating, or physical therapy.

 First Patient Enrolled in Empower BP Pivotal Trial